 5. (13) David reacts to Nabal's insulting response.

 Then David said to his men, "Every man gird on his sword."
 So every man girded on his sword, and David also girded on his sword.
 And about four hundred men went with David, and two hundred stayed with the supplies.

 a.
-Then David said to his men, “Every man gird on his sword.”
-David receives Nabal’s response exactly the way Nabal intended it to be received: with great insult.
-But Nabal is not dealing with a weak, no-account man; he is dealing with a great soldier and warrior.
-In our modern way of speaking, David would have said to his men, “Lock and load!”
-In a western movie, he would have said, “Mount up, boys!”
+Then David said to his men, "Every man gird on his sword."
+David received Nabal's response exactly the way Nabal intended it to be received: with great insult.
+But Nabal is not dealing with a weak, no-account man; David was a great soldier and warrior.
+In our modern way of speaking, David would have said to his men, "Lock and load!"
+In a western movie, he would have said, "Mount up, boys!"
 David was ready to fight.

-iii.
-As well, we see that David doesn’t show Nabal the same kindness and longsuffering that he showed to Saul.
-In just the previous chapter, we saw how David spared Saul’s life, when Saul not only insulted David but actually attacked him and tried to kill him.
-David was able to be kind and longsuffering to Saul, but it seems to have been harder for him to do it towards someone he perceived as his equal, or lower than himself.
-Often, this is true measure of our character - not how we treat our superiors, but how we treat our equals or those “beneath” us in some way or another.
+ii.
+David didn't show Nabal the same kindness and longsuffering that he showed to Saul.
+In just the previous chapter, David spared Saul's life when Saul not only insulted David but also actually attacked him and tried to kill him.
+David was able to be kind and longsuffering to Saul, but it seems to have been harder to do it towards someone he perceived as his equal or lower than himself.
+Often, this is true measure of our character - not how we treat our superiors, but how we treat our equals or those "beneath" us in some way or another.

 b.
 About four hundred men went with David: David is not coming to Nabal just to make a statement, but to wipe him out.
-That is why he arms himself and his men, and why he leaves some men behind to watch the stuff and serve as reinforcements.
+That is why he arms himself and his men and why he left some men behind to watch the stuff and serve as reinforcements.